 Samaritan Daytop Village is widely recognized as a trailblazer for pioneering specialized treatment for veterans struggling with substance abuse, post-traumatic stress disorders and other challenges.
 In 1996, Samaritan Daytop Village opened a licensed residential treatment facility for veterans in midtown Manhattan, and in 2011 opened the nation’s first residential treatment facility exclusively for women veterans.
-While Samaritan Daytop Village does offer some gender specific services most of our residential and outpatient programs are co-ed in nature.
+While Samaritan Daytop Village does offer some gender specific services most of their residential and outpatient programs are co-ed in nature.
 Private insurance does not cover the cost of intensive residential treatment.
 Your insurance would only cover medical services received (e.g., physical exam, blood work, medication).
-Currently our residential services are paid for through a mix of government funding and third party payments with almost no insurance acceptance.
+Currently their residential services are paid for through a mix of government funding and third party payments with almost no insurance acceptance.

 Services: Substance abuse treatment services

 Fees: Sliding fee scale.
 Call for rates and qualifications.
 Payment assistance av

 Insurances: Self payment, Medicaid, Medicare, State financed insurance (other than Medicaid), Private health insurance, Military insurance (e.g., VA,TRICARE)